This is the perfect ham recipe for x mas and definitely a crowd pleaser that will have your family begging you to make it for years to come.

 Equipment:

-- Knife: You need a knife to carve holes into the Ham.
+- Knife: You need a knife to carve slit into the Ham.
+Make sure the knife is sharp.

 - Baster: Make sure you have a baster to drizzle the liquid over the ham.
 This browns the ham and gives it an amazing color.

-- Food Injector: This is the best option for getting flavor throughout and deep into the center core of the ham and layers of meat.
+- Food Injector: This is the best option for infusing flavor throughout the ham, deep into the core, and into the layers of meat.

 - Instant Thermometer: To check for doneness.